ERnsTL/flowd/README.md

 Components naturally make use of all available processor cores.

 A component network can span multiple machines, lending itself for use in distributed systems.
-Routing is available and load balancing is a planned feature.
+Routing is available and a load-balancing component exists.

 Use available off-the-shelf components where you can.
 Grow a collection of specialized components and *reuse* them for the next and next project of yours.